 The URL varies depending on the connected DBMS.
 Refer to the documentation of the specific JDBC driver for a description of the syntax to use.
 User and password can also be specified in the option list.

 Beware that the database name in the URL can be interpreted differently depending on the DBMS.
 For MySQL, this is the schema in which the tables are found.
-However, for Postgresql, this is the catalog and the schema must be specified using the CONNECT dbname option.
+However, for Postgresql, this is the catalog and the schema can be specified using the CONNECT dbname option (seems to be ‘public’ by default).

 For instance, a table accessing a Postgresql table via JDBC can be created with a create statement such as: